indiana-university/rivet-docs/content/components/page-content/lists.md

 {{< /example >}}

 ## Inline list
 You can use the helper class `.rvt-inline-list` to remove list formatting and display list items inline.
-Inline list items will have some extra right and bottom margin apllied to them for instace where items flow on to more than one line.
+These items will have some extra right and bottom margin applied to them (for instance, where they flow onto more than one line).

 {{< example lang="html" >}}<ul class="rvt-inline-list">
     <li>List Item One</li>